mrweijianli/Dialo/README.md

 ![image info](./figures/ec2_sidebar.png)
 - Select the instance just launched, click **connect** and you will seed the instructions on how to connect to the running instance using SSH.
 Open a terminal in your local machine and use SSH to connect to the instance.
 ![image info](./figures/click_connect.png)
-- Do the steps of option 2 listed above
+- Do the steps of option 2 listed above on the instance.
 #### b.
 Amazon ECS

 <!--